cristianszwarc/ludmin/readme.md

 **Logout**

-The device will be logged-out from the user's account
+The device will be logged-out from the user's account.
+`device_id` can be any of the devices linked to the logged-in user.
 ```
 DELETE /tokens/<device_id>
 Content-Type: application/json